Wolverine971/9takes/src/blog/people/musicians/Miley-Cyrus.md

 Take, for instance, the aftermath of her much-publicized split from actor Liam Hemsworth.
 While heartbreak might have driven others into seclusion, Miley used the experience as a catalyst for creativity, producing her album "Plastic Hearts," an embodiment of her resilience, optimism, and forward-focused mentality.

-## Conclusion: The Enigma of Miley Cyrus
+## Wrapping up: The Enigma of Miley Cyrus

 As we dissect these facets of Miley Cyrus's persona, her alignment with a Type 7 Enneagram seems conceivable.
 Her boldness, enthusiasm, and love for constant change reflect the key traits of 'The Enthusiast.'
 But, as always, the complexity of human nature resists such straightforward categorization.